-Numerator Instructions: Patient is numerator compliant if most recent HbA1c level is > 9.0% or is missing a result or if an HbA1c test was not done during the measurement year.
+Numerator Instructions: A lower calculated performance rate for this measure indicates better clinical care or control.
+Patient is numerator compliant if most recent HbA1c level >9% or is missing a result or if an HbA1c test was not done during the measurement year.